zainab-y/tradeup/README.md

     - user_profile belongs_to user
     - user_profile has_one_attached image

 14. Provide your database schema design.

 ![alt text](./docs/erd.png)

     We seperated our ERD with two colours the pink is to be our MVP what we would aim to complete by the due date.
 The orange represents additional features we might add on should we have the time.

 15. Provide User stories for your App.

 ##### Property manager
-⋅⋅1 In order to get a job done as quickly as possible, I want to be able to find            a tradesperson ⋅⋅2 In order to view fix the tenants maintenance issue, as a property manager(buyer), I want to be able to find a tradesperson as quickly as possible.
+    1. In order to get a job done as quickly as possible, I want to be able to find            a tradesperson
+    2. In order to view fix the tenants maintenance issue, as a property manager(buyer), I want to be able to find a tradesperson as quickly as possible.
-⋅⋅3 As a property manager, I want to be able to have more reach, so that I can find someone to accept the job sooner.
+    3. As a property manager, I want to be able to have more reach, so that I can find someone to accept the job sooner.
-⋅⋅4 As a property manager, I want to find someone to do the job during peak periods, so that my tenants don't wait long for repairs.
+    4. As a property manager, I want to find someone to do the job during peak periods, so that my tenants don't wait long for repairs.

 ##### Tradesperson
-⋅⋅1 As a tradesperson, I want to do find some work to do, so that I can make some money.
+    1. As a tradesperson, I want to do find some work to do, so that I can make some money.
-⋅⋅2 As a tradesperson, I want to do find some work to do, so that I can make some money     while I'm out of a job.
+    2. As a tradesperson, I want to do find some work to do, so that I can make some money     while I'm out of a job.
-⋅⋅3 As a tradesperson, I want to do find some work to do, so that I can make some money     to pay the bills.
+    3. As a tradesperson, I want to do find some work to do, so that I can make some money     to pay the bills.
-⋅⋅4 As a tradesperson, I want to do find work at the touch of a few buttons, so that I      can spend as little effort looking elsewhere.
+    4. As a tradesperson, I want to do find work at the touch of a few buttons, so that I      can spend as little effort looking elsewhere.
-⋅⋅5 In order to work as close as home, I want to be able to find the closest job, so        that I don't have to travel too far.
+    5. In order to work as close as home, I want to be able to find the closest job, so        that I don't have to travel too far.

-16. Describe the way tasks are allocated and tracked in your project.
+1. Describe the way tasks are allocated and tracked in your project.

 We wrote down all the tasks on Trello and tracked them using label tags, users and calendar functions inside Trello.

 In terms of how we allocated the tasks, we decided it’s equally important to make sure everyone learns something from this project and to make sure the MVP is done by due date.

 We identified everyone’s strengths and weaknesses and assigned roles based on them.
 At the same time everyone had the chance to take a couple of more challenging tasks.

-17. Discuss how Agile methodology is being implemented in your project.
+1. Discuss how Agile methodology is being implemented in your project.

 We have implemented Agile methodology called Scrum.
 We have done                   this by using Trello board as a tool to assist us in tracking and performing tasks that are broken down into small parts.

 We used slack to communicate with eachother about our project when we were not together and to show and send links.

 Our group agreed on having Lili as a our scrum master.
 Every morning and before finishing the day, we would go plan, work and reflect on what we were going to do and what we have done.

 We would ask questions like, "Does this feature help develop what the client wants", "Is our design meaningful to the client?" etc.

-18. Provide an overview and description of your Source control process.
+1. Provide an overview and description of your Source control process.

 We used Git, the source control program developed for the Linux open source project,and Github to control the source.

 Lili, the scrum master of this project, is responsible for maintaining the upstream version on Github while Zainab and Aitzu work on their local branches and create pull requests to Lili.

 First Lili created a repository on Github.
 We cloned the repository and all work on the copies locally on the right branches.
 After the tasks are done,  we would commit the changes and pushed to origin(Github) where we then created pull requests to the scrum master.

 After Lili received the pull requests she would check the changes, resolved conflicts if any and then merge to the upstream master.

     The upstream repository remained untouched unless Lili consented to merge.
 We all then would pulled the latest version from upstream to our computers and continued working on the copies locally.

-19. Provide an overview and description of your Testing process.
+1. Provide an overview and description of your Testing process.

  As the number of possible tests for even an simple app like ours is practically infinite, we applied some strategy to select tests that are feasible for the available time and resources.

 We aimed for the app to meet the requirements that guides our MVP design and development, bug-free, respond correctly to all kinds of inputs and restricted the intended environments to only the classroom and our own houses.

 We all then run several testings under all intended environments with as many scenarios we can think of as possible and reported the bugs on Trello.

-20. Discuss and analyse requirements related to information system security.
+1. Discuss and analyse requirements related to information system security.

 From our perspective, we believe that any user data handling should relate to the following basic principles:

-    ⋅⋅1.
-Ensuring privacy of data is a matter of defining and enforcing information rules – not just rules about data collection, but about data use and retention.
+    1. Ensuring privacy of data is a matter of defining and enforcing information rules – not just rules about data collection, but about data use and retention.
 People should have the ability to manage the flow of their private information across massive, third-party analytical systems.

-    ⋅⋅2.
-Shared private information can still remain confidential.
+    2. Shared private information can still remain confidential.
 It’s not realistic to think of information as either secret or shared, completely public or completely private.
 But just because we share and generate information, it doesn’t follow that anything goes, whether we’re talking medical data, financial data, address book data, location data, reading data, or anything else.

-    ⋅⋅3.
-Big data requires transparency.
+    3. Big data requires transparency.
 Big data is powerful when secondary uses of data sets produce new predictions and inferences.
 For big data to work in ethical terms, the data owners (the people whose data we are handling) need to have a transparent view of how our data is being used – or sold.

-    ⋅⋅4.
-Big Data can compromise identity.
+    4. Big Data can compromise identity.
 Privacy protections aren’t enough any more.
 Big data analytics can compromise identity by allowing institutional surveillance to moderate and even determine who we are before we make up our own minds.
 We need to begin to think about the kind of big data predictions and inferences that we will allow, and the ones that we should not.

 Authentication is one of the ways in which we have implemented into our project as an information system security.
 A user can access their own account without having someone else being able to access it too.
 We have used confirmation emails to authenticate a user as well with Devise.

 Our group has also discussed security and safety issues when validating a tradesperson's licence.
 It's not wise to have tradespeople with no real qualifications and licence to do the job if it means putting others at risk.
 A form could be developed in the future where their credentials would be checked.

 21. Discuss methods you will use to protect information and data.

 Our app collects the user’s name, email, password, physical address and phone number.
 The methods we have implemented for information security purposes include: user authentication, functional level access control and password encryption using devise and pundit.
 Users can make payment on our app but it’s handled by Stripe so we are not storing any sensitive data relating to the payment.

 We also don't collect data to release to third-parties and through Heroku, we are provided SSL where our user's data is being protected from the server to their computer.

 22. Research what your legal obligations are in relation to handling user data.

 Legal obligations for handling user data differ from the laws of each country and depending on where your user(s) are from.
 In Australia, users are protected by the Privacy Act 1988(Privacy Act), which outlines how an organisation or business must do to handle, use and manage user data.

-    Australian Privacy Principles(APPs) is found under the Privacy Act: " ⋅⋅* the open and transparent management of personal information including having a privacy policy ⋅⋅* an individual having the option of transacting anonymously or using a pseudonym where practicable ⋅⋅* the collection of solicited personal information and receipt of unsolicited personal information including giving notice about collection
+Australian Privacy Principles(APPs) is found under the Privacy Act: "...
+    -   the open and transparent management of personal information including having a privacy policy
+    -   an individual having the option of transacting anonymously or using a pseudonym where practicable
+    -   the collection of solicited personal information and receipt of unsolicited personal information including giving notice about collection
-    ⋅⋅* how personal information can be used and disclosed (including overseas) maintaining the quality of personal information
+    -   how personal information can be used and disclosed (including overseas) maintaining the quality of personal information
-    ⋅⋅* keeping personal information secure
+    -   keeping personal information secure
-    ⋅⋅* right for individuals to access and correct their personal information. ” [I'm an inline-style link](https://www.oaic.gov.au/privacy-law/privacy-act/australian-privacy-principles)
+    -   right for individuals to access and correct their personal information ...”
+[I'm an inline-style link](https://www.oaic.gov.au/privacy-law/privacy-act/australian-privacy-principles)